-If you'd like us to help you, your team or your organisation, please contact us.
+Thank you for using this playbook (more fun than a workbook).
+We hope you enjoyed it and found it helpful and thought-provoking.
+If you'd like us to help you, your team or your organisation to engage with nature, be inspired by nature, or to learn in, with and from nature, please contact us.
 We'll share our nature-based magic with you and help you find the right path for you and your colleagues.